Jersey City vs Kansas City

 Which city has higher STR taxes — Jersey City or Kansas City?

 Jersey City charges 6% municipal occupancy tax + 6.625% state sales + 5% state occupancy fee, while Kansas City charges 7.5% Transient Guest Tax + sales tax.
-Compare the full breakdown in the table above.
+Notably, Jersey City benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?